San Gabriel, California: City

 The city's first Chinese American mayor was Chi Mui in 2006.
 He symbolized San Gabriel's rise as the new center of the region's Chinese community.
 He died of cancer three months later.
 Mui was replaced by Albert Y. M. Huang, who served as mayor during his term.
-Huang submitted his resignation October 19, 2010 following a late-night domestic dispute with his girlfriend and subsequent arrest.
+Huang submitted his resignation October 19, 2010, following a late-night domestic dispute with his girlfriend and subsequent arrest.
 Huang has since been cleared of all charges.

+Politics

+San Gabriel is solidly Democrat at the presidential level.
+Although, there was a notable trend towards the Republican party from 2016 to 2024.
+This followed a trend towards the Democrats from 2008 to 2016.

 Education

-The city of San Gabriel is served by the San Gabriel Unified School District.
-The 2009 API school reports has recognized the San Gabriel Unified school district as one of the top school districts in California.
-Gabrielino High School consistently ranks with some of the highest scores possible among public high schools in California.
-All five of the public elementary schools in San Gabriel have been honored as a California Distinguished School.
-Jefferson Middle School is also recognized as a California Distinguished School.
+The vast majority of the city of San Gabriel is served by the San Gabriel Unified School District.
+It has five of the public elementary schools, Jefferson Middle School, Gabrielino High School, Del Mar High School, which opened in 2010, is an alternative high school.